Menu Close

 9. Visit the Kadriorg Palace

-Kadriorg Palace is located in the Kadriorg district, just outside the most central part of the city.
-This baroque palace was built during the reign of Peter the Great as Russian Tsar, and was intended to be used as the summer residence of Empress Catherine I.
+Kadriorg Palace is located in the Kadriorg neighbourhood, just outside the most central part of the city.
+This Baroque palace was built during the reign of Peter the Great as Russian Tsar, and was intended to be used as a summer residence by Empress Catherine I.

 Tallinn